SampleEnvironment/secop-site/source/howtos/coupled_modules.rst

 ---------------------------

 ``controlled_by`` -- "who is driving me?"
-    A read-only parameter of datatype ``enum``, whose possible values are the names of other modules, plus the special value ``"self"`` (which must be enum value ``0``).
+    A read-only parameter of datatype :ref:`enum`, whose possible values are the names of other modules, plus the special value ``"self"`` (which must be enum value ``0``).
 A module that has this parameter is declaring: "my behaviour may currently be dictated by one of these other named modules, instead of by my own ``target``."

 ``control_active`` -- "am I the one actually in control?"
-    A read-only boolean on a *Drivable* or *Writable* module.
+    A read-only boolean on a `Drivable` or `Writable` module.
 When ``true``, the module's own control mechanism is trying to bring its ``value`` to its ``target`` -- this is the normal, "business as usual" case, and is also the implicit default for a module that does not even have this parameter.
-When ``false``, that control mechanism is switched off and the module's own ``target`` is *not* considered any more; the module behaves like a plain *Readable* until control is handed back to it.
+When ``false``, that control mechanism is switched off and the module's own ``target`` is *not* considered any more; the module behaves like a plain `Readable` until control is handed back to it.

 These two parameters are normally used together, on a *pair* of coupled modules, to describe the two sides of the same coin.